-The ICPSR Summer Program offers several fee-waiver scholarships to support graduate students and pre-tenure scholars who want to participate in the Summer Program's four-week sessions.
+The ICPSR Summer Program offers several scholarships that provide registration (tuition) fee waivers for the 2017 four-week sessions.
 The scholarships are targeted toward specific substantive fields and academic disciplines.
-No scholarships or fee waivers are available for attendance in the Summer Program's three- to five-day statistical workshops.

 The selection process for each scholarship is highly competitive.
 Preference is given to advanced PhD students who are focusing on methodology and statistical analysis, unless stated otherwise in a specific scholarship description.